Communicating the sum of sources over a network: Networks with either two sources/ terminals or sources/two terminals

-In this section we state and prove the rate region for the network arithmetic problem when there are two sources and $n$ terminals.
-Before embarking on this proof, we overview the concept of greedy encoding that will be used throughout the paper.
-In what follows, we assume that our network $G$ has unit capacity edges, and our source nodes $s_i$ generate information $X_i$ of unit entropy. \begin{definition} Consider a graph $G = (V, E)$, with two source nodes $s_1$ and $s_2$ and an edge $e' = (u \rightarrow v) \in E$.
+In this section we state and prove the result for (a) networks with two sources and $n$ terminals, and (b) networks with $n$ sources and two terminals.
+Before embarking on this proof, we overview the concept of greedy encoding that will be used throughout the paper when considering two source networks. \begin{definition} Consider a graph $G = (V, E)$, with two source nodes $s_1$ and $s_2$ and an edge $e' = (u \rightarrow v) \in E$.
 Suppose that the coding vector on each edge $e$ entering $u$, has only $0$ or $1$ entries, i.e., $\bfbeta_e = [\beta_{e,1} ~ \beta_{e,2}]$, where $\beta_{e,i} \in \{0,1\}$, for all $i=1,2$.
 We say that the encoding on edge $e'$ is greedy, if for $i = 1, 2$ we have

-A coding vector assignment for $G$, is said to be greedy if the encoding on each edge in $G$ is greedy. \end{definition} A useful property of greedy encoding is given below. \begin{lemma} Suppose that we perform greedy encoding on a graph $G = (V, E)$ with two source nodes $s_1$ and $s_2$ holding information $X_1$ and $X_2$ respectively.
-Consider a vertex $u$ that is downstream of a subset of source nodes, indexed by the set $B \subseteq \{1, 2\}$, i.e., $u$ is downstream of all $s_i$ such that $i \in B$.
-Then for any edge $e$ leaving $u$ it holds that $\beta_{e,i} = 1, \forall i \in B$.
-Moreover, if $u$ is a terminal node then $u$ can recover the sum $\sum_{i \in B}{X_i}$. \end{lemma} \emph{Proof.} Follows directly from Definition~\ref{def:greedy}. \endproof
+A coding vector assignment for $G$, is said to be greedy if the encoding on each edge in $G$ is greedy. \end{definition}

-\begin{remark} Greedy encoding can be performed in the case of two sources, since if a node only receives either $X_1$ or $X_2$, it just forwards them.
-Alternatively, if it receives both of them or $X_1 + X_2$, then it just forwards $X_1 + X_2$.
-However, this form of greedy encoding does not seem to have a natural generalization that is useful in our problem setting when the number of sources is higher.
-For example, if there are three sources, and a node receives the combinations $X_1 + X_2$ and $X_2 + X_3$, it cannot compute $X_1 + X_2 + X_3$. \end{remark}
+Consider a vertex $u$ that is downstream of a subset of the source nodes, $B \subseteq \{1, 2\}$.
+Under greedy coding it can be seen that the outgoing edges of $u$ will carry the sum $\sum_{i \in B}{X_i}$.
+Namely, if a node only receives either $X_1$ or $X_2$, it just forwards them.
+Alternatively, if it receives both of them or $X_1 + X_2$, then it just transmits $X_1 + X_2$.

-The main result of this section is the following. \begin{theorem} Consider a directed acylic graph $G = (V, E)$ with unit capacity edges, two source nodes $s_1$ and $s_2$ and $n$ terminal nodes $t_1, \dots , t_n$ such that \beqno \text{max-flow} (s_i - t_j) \geq 1 \text{~for all~} i=1,2 \text{~and~} j=1, \dots, n. \eeqno Assume that at each source node $s_i$, there is a unit-rate source $X_i$, and that the $X_i$'s are independent.
+The first result of this section is the following. \begin{theorem} Consider a directed acylic graph $G = (V, E)$ with unit capacity edges, two source nodes $s_1$ and $s_2$ and $n$ terminal nodes $t_1, \dots , t_n$ such that \beqno \text{max-flow} (s_i - t_j) \geq 1 \text{~for all~} i=1,2 \text{~and~} j=1, \dots, n. \eeqno Assume that at each source node $s_i$, there is a unit-rate source $X_i$, and that the $X_i$'s are independent.
 Then, there exists an assignment of coding vectors to all edges such that each $t_j, j = 1, \dots, n$ can recover $X_1 + X_2$. \end{theorem}

-The basic idea of the proof in the case of two sources and $n$ terminals is greedy encoding.